A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: Lagrangian Stationarity

 \begin{theorem}[First-order necessary optimality condition] Suppose that $x^*$ is a local minimizer of \eqref{min} and Assumption 1 holds at $x^*$.
-Then the following statements hold. \begin{itemize} \item[(i)] $\Lambda^C(x^*)$ is a nonempty, convex and compact set. \item[(ii)] There exists $y^*\in\R^m$ such that $\Lambda^B(x^*) = \Lambda_{\beta}(x^*)=\{y^*\}$ for any $\beta\in (0, \hat{\beta})$, where $\hat{\beta}$ is defined as \eqref{hatbeta}. \end{itemize} \end{theorem} {\bf Proof.} The result in (i) and the singleton property of $\Lambda^B(x^*)$ in (ii) follow directly from \cite[Theorem 4.1]{pan2017restricted}.
-We only prove the rest part in (ii).
-Since $x^*$ is a local minimizer of (1.1) and Assumption 1 holds at $x^*$, from \cite[Theorem 6.12]{rockafellar2009variational} and Lemma \ref{decom}, we have
+Then there exists a unique $y^*\in\R^m$ such that $x^*$ is a strong $\beta$-Lagrangian stationary point of problem \eqref{min} for any $\beta\in (0, \hat{\beta})$, where